 Almendra is also an Senior Facilitator of Personal Leadership, a methodology based on the principles of Mindfulness and Creativity.
 PL has six practices that provide a step-by-step process to allow you to lead from the inside out by taking charge of your own reactions in situations of conflict and change.
 PL provides a framework for effective cross-cultural bridging in which you become aware of your own judgments, emotions, and physical sensations which results in greater resolve in decision making.

-Almendra holds a Bachelor's degree from New York University in Art History, and an MBA from the Instituto de Estudios Bursátiles, an institution associated with the Universidad Complutense of Madrid and the Madrid Stock Exchange, and an MA from the Universidad Autónoma de Madrid in Anthropology.
+Almendra holds a Bachelor's degree from New York University in Art History, an MBA from the Instituto de Estudios Bursátiles, an institution associated with the Universidad Complutense of Madrid and the Madrid Stock Exchange, and an MA from the Universidad Autónoma de Madrid in Anthropology.